Enter Energy Ethiopia: Empowering displaced and host communities in their journey to resilience through clean, affordable, and sustainable energy

 Access to clean and affordable energy is only part of the predicament of countries with energy access issues.
 They are also threatened by fragility, conflict, and climate change, which can collectively drive population displacement and large-scale humanitarian crises.

-Mercy Corps and Shell are partnering to deliver a pilot at the Sheder camp in Jijiga, Somali Regional State, in Ethiopia which will enable 14,600 refugees, community institutions and humanitarian organizations to access clean, reliable, and sustainable energy.
-Called Enter Energy Ethiopia, this initiative aims to contribute to the country’s target of universal electrification by 2025, the peaceful integration of refugees into the national development plans in accordance with the Comprehensive Refugee Response Framework (CRRF) as well as environmental preservation.
+Mercy Corps in partnership with Humanitarian Energy Plc, under the Enter Energy Initiative to delivered a 254 kWp minigrid at the Sheder camp in Jijiga, Somali Regional State, in Ethiopia which serves 17,600 refugees and 3,000 host community members, small businesses, community institutions and humanitarian organizations to access clean, reliable, and sustainable energy.
+Enter Energy Ethiopia, will contribute to the country’s target of universal electrification by 2025, the peaceful integration of refugees into the national development plans in accordance with the Comprehensive Refugee Response Framework (CRRF) as well as environmental preservation.

 There are 4.7 million forcibly displaced people (FDP) in Ethiopia.